THE SPINAL TWIST PROCEDURE

 This is also a more powerful twist.
 So always begin very gently, and never force anything.
 As with the other extra twists, however, this may be needed to adjust certain vertebrae, especially in the lower spine.

 h) The return.
 Now bend the left leg at the knee to release the twist.
 Return the left leg to the resting position parallel with the other leg, and make sure your head is back to the center position with the eyes directly facing the ceiling.

 Variant #2.
 Spinal twist with one leg bent.
 This can be an even more powerful twist in some ways than exercise #1 above, depending on your posture and body structure.

 a) Lie down on your back on a bed or couch with both legs extended and parallel, and both arms extended out to the side to stabilize your shoulders.

 b) Bend the left leg.
 Bend it at the knee, bringing the left heel up near your groin.

 Now move the left foot over the right thigh and plant the left foot firmly on the bed next to the right thigh.
 Your back should now be somewhat twisted.

-c) Gently and slowly swing the left knee and leg to the right as far as you can, until it comes to touch the bed or mat.
+c) Gently and slowly swing the left knee to the right as far as you can, until it comes to touch the bed or mat.
 Lead with the knee.
 This will give your back a nice twist.